Xoltron/xolt.github.io/README.md

 ![](/images/doomies.png)[xoltron.github.io/xoltdoom1](/xoltdoom1/) - Doom built in da browser, I didn't make this.
 Credits are on the site.
 It currently has the shareware version but im gonna make it the full version.
 Piracy 101 😎

+[xoltron.github.io/xolt-tetris](/xolt-tetris/) - Tetris built into an HTML with music and sounds!
+Built by Larprad.

 ## Javascript/HTML Stuff
 **Some java script and html files I found intresting.**